Council Tax: The nature of the Council Tax

 At the bottom and middle end of the market, Council Tax is a progressive tax based on the value of the property; the higher the value of the property, the higher the amount of tax levied irrespective of the number of inhabitants at the property (except the reduction allowed for single tenancy).
 However, there is only one band for properties valued (in 1991 or, for those built later, the value they would have had then) above £320,000, and so the tax stops increasing after this point.
 Therefore, the tax has been criticised for being disproportionate, with those in more expensive houses not paying as much as those in smaller houses as a proportion of the value of the house, and has therefore been called a "new poll tax for the poor".

 The valuation of the property is carried out by the Valuation Office Agency in England and Wales and by Scottish Assessors in Scotland.

 Council Tax arrears

 An area that is facing growing attention is the number of households that are falling into arrears with their Council Tax payments.
 The ordinary route for councils to chase unpaid debts is to apply to a magistrates' court for a liability order.
 If a liability order is granted, the council can undertake enforcement action.
 In 2014–15, the court and administration costs in relation to Council Tax debt increased by 17%.
+Council tax arrears have also been identified as one form of problem debt that may interact with broader financial pressures associated with housing insecurity and risk of homelessness.